 Although a number of focus groups were carried out with patients, along with reviews of their follow-up services and a selection of patient records, a number of issues were encountered with the roll-out of PIC across nephrology and gastroenterology.
 However, as of November 2015, over 900 patients with RA were signed up to PIC, with the number increasing on a weekly basis as more education sessions are undertaken, including those with psoriatic arthritis and ankylosing spondylitis.
 The sessions are now delivered by a Band 4 Healthcare assistant rather than Band 7 specialist nurse, thus making better use of resources.

-PenCLAHRC's Evidence Synthesis Team are conducting a systematic review of patient-initiated clinics.
-The objective of this is to systematically review the evidence for a PIC system in secondary care for patients with chronic or recurrent conditions.
-In particular the review is interested in whether these clinics can effectively manage conditions without causing clinical harm to patients and whether resource use can be reduced in comparison to usual care.
+PenARC's Evidence Synthesis Team have conducted a Cochrane Systematic Review of patient-initiated appointment systems (PIAS).
+The objective of this was to systematically review the evidence for a PIAS system in secondary care for patients with chronic or recurrent conditions.
+In particular the review was interested in whether these clinics can effectively manage conditions without causing clinical harm to patients and whether resource use can be reduced in comparison to usual care.

 The PIC protocol entitled 'Evaluation of a patient-initiated review system in rheumatoid arthritis: an implementation trial protocol' was published in the BMC Musculoskeletal Disorder journal in July 2012.
 A copy of the protocol can be viewed and downloaded from the BioMed Central website.

 The qualitative study results were presented at the Exeter Health and Medical Showcase event on 27th June 2014 in a poster; 'Implementing a patient-initiated clinic for people with rheumatoid arthritis: a qualitative evaluation.'

 The project was featured on both BBC Radio Cornwall and BBC Spotlight in September 2015: